telerik/kendo-ui-core/docs/styles-and-layout/themebuilder.md

 After adjusting the theme via the ThemeBuilder, click **Download theme**.
 This provides the following files:

 * `kendo.custom.css` - This is the custom theme for most widgets.
 You are able to use this theme instead of any `kendo.[theme].css` one.
-* `kendo.custom.js` - The custom theme for charting widgets, the ones that use `SVG`/`VML`/`Canvas` rendering.
-You need to include this file prior to using the custom theme via the [theme configuration option](http://docs.telerik.com/kendo-ui/api/javascript/dataviz/ui/chart#configuration-theme).
+* `kendo.custom.json` - The custom theme for charting widgets, the ones that use `SVG`/`VML`/`Canvas` rendering.
+Use the contents of this file to [create a custom Chart theme](/controls/charts/how-to/customize-chart-theme) and then set a custom theme name via the [`theme` configuration option](http://docs.telerik.com/kendo-ui/api/javascript/dataviz/ui/chart#configuration-theme).
 * `kendo.custom.less` - The [LESS](http://lesscss.org/) that includes the custom theme.
 Use this file if you want to compile the theme dynamically.

 > **Important**